ananda39/Group-5/README.md

 Above 2 questions were under the assumption that state=success meant project was successful.

 12. Does increase in days to reach goal imply more success in reaching goal?
+(Arrick - Completed)

 13. Make a field for the percentage of the goal pledged.
 Make a field the time for fundraising, ie deadline date subtract launch date, ie,.
 Graph and calculate correlation between these two fields.(jason)